papelearningml/emotion-recognition/README.md

 # Emotion Recognition Using Speech Data

-This project is part of an academic research effort conducted during a Master's program (Master 2: Functional Data and Deep Learning).
+This project is part of an academic research effort conducted during a Master's program (Master 2).
 Its purpose is to recognize emotions in speech, with a focus on four specific emotions: anger, joy, neutrality, and sadness.

 ## Overview